 Triadic patent families

 One way to measure innovation is through intellectual property (IP) protection in the form of patents.
 Patents secure exclusive rights to an invention, and thereby offer insight into key areas of innovation.
-This question assesses the relationship between patents and innovation by exploring trends in patent applications by Chinese inventors at various patent offices, examining the recent surge in domestic patent applications in China, and considering the relative value of patents in terms of the frequency of citations.
+This feature assesses the relationship between patents and innovation by exploring trends in patent applications by Chinese inventors at various patent offices, examining the recent surge in domestic patent applications in China, and considering the relative value of patents in terms of the frequency of citations.

 Why do patent families matter when comparing countries?